ReconOS/reconos.github.io/gettingstarted/tutorial/index.md

 > make install
 ```

-Then we can copy the generated files to our root filesystem.
+Then we can copy the generated files to our root filesystem:

 ```
 > cp -r _install/* $WD/nfs
 ```

-Besides busybox you must create some additional files and folders.
+Besides busybox you must create some additional files and folders:

 ```
 > mkdir dev etc etc/init.d lib mnt opt opt/reconos proc root sys tmp